mhrpatel12/GitHubCommits/README.md

 RecyclerView that groups the recent commits by author in a custom view.

-Collections framework from java is used for grouping.
+Collections framework from java is used for sorting data of arrayList.